lbruesehoff/StudioGhibliApi/README.md

 # About this project

-This project take the studio ghibli API and displays rotten tomatoes ratings in a bar chart.
-Display Information abouit movies on a table and show all movie posters.
+This project take the studio ghibli API and displays rotten tomatoes ratings in a bar chart, display Information about movies on a table, and shows all movie posters.

 This project is also mobile responsive.